OkayJerry/flame-gui/index.md

 Choose the knobs and target location for [optimization](#optimization-window).
 #### How To Use
+1. Filter elements by type or name (optional)
-1. Choose from model elements any number of knobs and a target.
+2. Choose from beamstate/model elements any number of knobs and a target.
 This target must be at or beyond all knobs, otherwise your selection will be rejected and a pop-up will inform you of your error.
-2. `Confirm`
+3. `Confirm`